Raleigh Bicycle Company Head Office Listed as National Heritage List Reaches 400,000 Entries

 The centre provides support facilities for older members of Nottingham’s African Caribbean community and the spacious concert hall was re-opened in 1981 as a music venue known fondly as 'the Garvey'.

 Elmdon terminal building, Birmingham Airport – Grade II

 The Elmdon building at Birmingham airport is a 1930s ‘Moderne style’ terminal.
 It was the original terminal building when the airport first opened in 1939 and is evocative of an era when aviation was at its most glamorous.
 It was designed to be an experience for passengers and spectators alike - it not only looked elegant but also housed a public bar, tea lounge and restaurant.

 The striking concrete 'wings' playfully reflect air travel while also being functional as they provided cover for passengers boarding beneath.
 Balconies hugging the bowed end of the building were for people to watch the airport activity below, and the control tower was housed on top.

 Theatre Royal, Royal Parade, Plymouth – Grade II

-The Theatre Royal is a striking and sophisticated example of twentieth-century design, completed in 1982.
-The theatre was commissioned by Plymouth City Council, who wanted a venue that could cater for both large and small productions within a single auditorium.
+The Theatre Royal is a striking and sophisticated example of 20th-century design, completed in 1982.
+The theatre was commissioned by Plymouth City Council, who wanted a venue catering to large and small productions within a single auditorium.
 The architects created a moveable auditorium roof that could be lowered to conceal the upper tier of seating, providing a smaller venue while not detracting from the quality of the overall space.

 The idea of making an auditorium adaptable in size rather than shape had never been attempted in Britain before.
 The building features distinctive geometric forms inside and out – from the octagonal concrete pillars, to the lift shaft.